German May Day Traditions – Fun and interesting facts about the First of May in Germany

 Lily of the valley flowers

-The above symbols are all good reasons why the lily of the valley is used for weddings, Mother’s Day, and confirmations—which all take place in May.
+The above symbols are all excellent reasons why the lily of the valley is used for weddings, Mother’s Day, and confirmations—which all take place in May.
 One of the traditional German presents for confirmation is a religious songbook bound in leather with the date and name embossed in gold.

 Confirmation greeting card and religious songbook showing a hymn about May Oma’s confirmation May 1970